Textualize/textual/docs/blog/posts/inline-mode.md

 You can interact with the calculator using keys *or* the mouse.
 When you press ++ctrl+c++ the calculator disappears and returns you to the prompt.

-Here's another app that create an inline code editor:
+Here's another app that creates an inline code editor:

 === "Video"